Do I need to Probate my mother’s estate if she only held a couple assets at death?

 Short Certificates

-After that, the probate process is initiated with the presentation of an original will together with a certified copy of the death certificate and list of heirs at law to the Surrogate by the named executor.
-If the will is found to be valid, the Surrogate prepares the required documents to move the process forward and allow the Executor to begin acting.
-The probate process ensures that any creditors or potential heirs have an opportunity to stake their claim.
+After that, the probate process is initiated by presenting the Surrogate with an original will.
+You, as Executor, must also provide a certified copy of the death certificate and list of heirs at law.
+If the will is valid, the Surrogate prepares the required documents to move the process forward and allow the Executor to begin acting.
+The probate process ensures that creditors or potential heirs can stake their claim.
 Additionally, it gives the Executor finality in their disposition of estate assets and tax return filings.

-At Klenk Law, we have experienced probate attorneys who can help executors navigate the complex area of administration and law that surrounds probate.
+At Klenk Law, we have experienced probate attorneys who can help executors navigate the complex area of administration and law surrounding probate.
 Our experience can help save hours of confusion and protect executors from personal liability.

 More Probate Questions?

 Probating an Estate with few assets is only part of the overall probate process.
-By all means, if you wish to learn more, please read my more detailed article, The Probate Process All You Need to Know.
+If you wish to learn more, please read my more detailed article, The Probate Process All You Need to Know.

 In Conclusion: Probating a Gloucester Estate with Few Assets